ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsm_model_multiph_dq/uz_pmsm_model_multiph_dq.rst

-.. _uz_pmsm_model_9ph_dq:
+.. _uz_pmsm_model_multiph_dq:

 ======================
 Multi-phase PMSM Model
 ======================
 Important:

-- This IP-core is based on the :ref:`uz_pmsmModel` IP-core, where the basics (e.g. working principle of the integrations is explained).
+- The multi-phase PMSM IP-cores are based on the three-phase :ref:`uz_pmsmModel` IP-core, where the basics (e.g. working principle of the integrations is explained)
-- There is a nine-phase and a six-phase IP-core.
-The nine-phase version of the IP-core was created first and is explained here.
-Everything that is stated here, also applies to the six-phase IP-core, which works in the same way (e.g. drivers, general usage and interfaces).
+- There are two mulit-phase IP-cores, a six-phase and a nine-phase one

 Differences to the three-phase PMSM model IP-core:

-- IP-Core of a nine-phase and a six-phase PMSM model
+- IP-Cores model a six-phase and nine-phase PMSM
 - Sample frequency of the integrator is :math:`T_s=\frac{1}{1\,MHz}`
 - IP-Core clock frequency **must** be :math:`f_{clk}=100\,MHz`!
 - All calculations in the IP-Core are done in double precision